 The modern-day cannabis industry may make it possible to enjoy weed in a litany of ways, but smoking is still hands-down the most preferred method of consumption.
 How do people usually smoke weed?
-In a blunt or in a joint.
-So, what’s the difference?
-Let’s burn through the details.
+Rolled into a blunt or in a joint.
+So, what’s the difference between blunts vs joints?
+Does smoking different types of weed joints make a big difference?
+Let’s burn through the details on the difference between blunt and joint in the world of weed.

 What is a joint?